Natacha Akshoomoff, Ph.D.

 San Diego, CA 92123-4282

 Dr. Akshoomoff received her B.S. in Psychobiology from UCLA and her Ph.D. in Clinical Psychology from the UCSD/SDSU Joint Doctoral Program.
 She completed her pre-doctoral internship at the University of Florida and a postdoctoral fellowship in developmental cognitive neuroscience with Dr. Joan Stiles at UCSD.
-After five years as an Assistant Professor at Georgia State University in Atlanta, she returned to UCSD to pursue her research interests in autism.
-Dr. Akshoomoff's research is funded by a Career Development Award (K23) from the NIMH.
-Dr. Akshoomoff is a faculty member in the UCSD/SDSU JDP Neuropsychology Track, the UCSD Child and Adolescent Psychiatry Residency Training Program, and the UCSD Center for Human Development.
-She is also a Research Scientist at the Child and Adolescent Services Research Center at Rady Children's Hospital.
+After five years as an Assistant Professor at Georgia State University in Atlanta, she returned to UCSD in 2000 to pursue her research interests in autism and pediatric neuropsychology.
+Dr. Akshoomoff is an Associate Professor in the UCSD Department of Psychiatry (School of Medicine).
+Her research lab is located within the UCSD Center for Human Development.

 Clinical and Teaching Focus

 Dr. Akshoomoff is actively involved in autism services and pediatric neuropsychological assessment at Rady Children's Hospital through the Developmental Services and Child & Adolescent Psychiatry divisions.
 She teaches seminars in neuropsychological development and developmental disorders and provides assessment workshops and clinical and research supervision for graduate students in the UCSD-SDSU Clinical Psychology Joint Doctoral Program and the UCSD Clinical Psychology internship program, and postdoctoral fellows in Clinical Neuropsychology and Child and Adolescent Psychiatry at UCSD.
 Dr. Akshoomoff also supervises undergraduate research at UCSD.